 "Creating the impression assistance is not required is helping a friend?"

 Geordie smiled, satisfied.
-"Along with knowing when to help and when not to."
+"Along with knowing when and when not to help."

 Data analyzed all his friend had shared with him, and wanted to feel grateful.
 LaForge knew many of Data's acquaintances showed far less patience with his elaborately programmed curiosity.

 Having set right all the heavy, solid wood furniture, Data announced, "Once again you have been of great assistance, Geordie."
 He turned and left LaForge to finish the light housekeeping duties that remained.

 Once it dawned on him he'd just talked himself out of an extra hand, LaForge leaned against his broom and grumbled, "Don't mention it."

 Angela Matthews scraped along the rock slabs, edging her way around the clearing.
 Casting about for her opponent, she kept her shoulders pinned to the thick stone tiles and divided her attention between the cave entrance and the treeline.

 Halfway around the muddy field's edge, Matthews caught a glimpse of her opponent.
 He was a biped, about two meters tall, dressed in skintight black material and desperate to get into the cave.
 Matthews had fired a quick burst at him as he tried to cross the clearing, but narrowly missed.
 The sniper had somehow sensed her presence, and shot at Matthews almost as she fired at him.
 Her effort drove him out of the clearing itself, but the apparent human or humanoid male stayed near the field.